Printmaking: A Guide

 Why buy prints?

-Because there is generally more than one ‘impression’ of any one printed image, it is inevitable that it is often easier to find - and afford - an original print than an oil or watercolour by a certain artist.
+Because there is often more than one ‘impression’ of any one printed image, it is inevitable that it is often easier to find - and afford - an original print than an oil or watercolour by a certain artist.
 The price will depend on the quality and the date of the printing.
+The nature of editioning can mean you are able to introduce original works by some of the worlds top artists at a fraction of the cost.

 Intaglio printing uses various methods of 'cutting' and image onto the surface of a metal plate.
 Once the plate is inked, the incised lines hold the ink whilst the rest of the plate is wiped clean.
 The plate, in contact with damp paper, is passed through a roller press under pressure.
 The paper is forced into the sunken areas to receive the ink.The inked lines on the finished surface are often slightly raised and there is generally a visible line around the image where the plate has been pressed into the paper, called the platemark.